 From records kept by the POW medical staff, it is known he was hospitalized on September 8, 1942, with malaria.
 The records do not show when he was released.

 It appears that Adair went out on a work detail to Ft.
 McKinley, but he was not there long when he became ill and was admitted to the Naval Hospital at Bilibid Prison in October 1942 with malaria.
 He was discharged from the hospital on November 19 and sent to what the medical records referred to as the “Front Office.”
-No information had been found that explains what the meaning of the name was.
+No information had been found that explains the meaning of the name was.
+It simply may have been an administration building for the prison used as a hospital ward.
+When he recovered, it appears he was returned to Ft.
+McKinley.

 The POWs lived in the two-story barracks of the 45th Infantry Division, Philippine Scouts.
 The entire POW compound covered an area of 300 feet by 150 feet that the POWs were allowed to walk around.
 The POWs lived in the upper and lower squad rooms and the rest spread throughout the rest of the building.
 Since there was limited room, the men slept shoulder to shoulder on sawale floor mats and in ten men mosquito nets issued by the Japanese.
 Blankets were also issued, but there were several POWs without them.
 No furniture was provided, but they were able to get chairs and tables from nearby buildings.
 The POWs washed their clothes in buckets that they found or made.
 When the detail started, the POWs were issued coconut fiber hats and shoes.
 Both these items did not last long on the detail.